Connect with others who understand.

 “Does anyone experience their fingers curling into a ball?
 Or when you hold your hand out, your index finger falls down and the pinky goes up?” asked one MyMSTeam member.

-What Does Claw Hand Look Like?
+What Does MS Hand Curling Look Like?

 Another member said, “Digging my nails into my palm and having the ‘claw’ issue causes me to constantly stretch my palms and fingers.”

-Impact of Claw Hand
+Impact of MS Hand Curling

 Difficulty with using your hands is a common early symptom of MS. “My MS started with two fingers on my left hand.
 Gradually, all of my fingers felt a diminished sensation at the fingertips,” said one MyMSTeam member.